nagger-lab/P2P_Box_Demo/README.md

 We use p2p to code a demo for it.

 **NOTICE:** It just a demo, not a whole project, so if there're some problems, please create a new `Issue` to debug or `pull request` .
-If you did, we'll very lucky to see.
+If you did, we'll be very lucky to see.

 ## How to Use